 This was a time when Bela Lugosi was down on his luck, especially after Universal cancelled their horror franchise, and he was being pushed over in bit-parts in B movies and serials for minimal salaries.
 Rowland V. Lee was sympathetic to Lugosi’s plight, and was outraged when he learned that the studio would only be paying him 500 dollars a week for his work.
 He is reported to have said that for that salary, he would make damn sure that Lugosi was on set for every single day of production, so he could work up a decent paycheck.
 Said and done.
 From a character that wasn’t even in the script, Ygor became the real star of The Son of Frankenstein, as Lee and the production team rewrote the script as they went along.

 The fourth cog in the wheel was Lionel Atwill, a staple in Universal horrors, known for his bullish demeanor and commanding presence.
 His performance as the eccentric one-armed police inspector became an instant classic, and it is difficult to imagine Peter Sellers and Stanley Kubrick weren’t inspired by it when they created the memorable titular character in Dr. Strangelove (1964).
-Atwill would return in The Ghost of Frankenstein (review), Frankenstein Meets the Wolf Man (1943, review) and The House of Frankenstein (1944), and appeared in Man Made Monster (1941, review), The Mad Doctor of Market Street (1942, review) and House of Dracula (1945).
+Atwill would return in The Ghost of Frankenstein (review), Frankenstein Meets the Wolf Man (1943, review) and The House of Frankenstein (1944), and appeared in Man Made Monster (1941, review), The Mad Doctor of Market Street (1942, review) and House of Dracula (1945, review).
 His career took a sharp turn for the worse in 1943 when he was sentenced for an “orgy” in his house, and was thereafter mostly shunned by all major studios.

 Josephine Hutchinson had had a string of leading lady roles in a number of B films in the early thirties, but got her breakthrough in the 1936 film The Story of Louis Pasteur, starring opposite Paul Muni, who took home an Oscar for his role.
 She dropped out of acting in 1940, and when returning to film in 1945, was confined to supporting roles – but unlike many female actresses, she did get considerable screen time even after her youthful beauty had passed – most notably perhaps in the 1950 Cary Grant vehicle North by Northwest.
 In later years she appeared often as a guest star on numerous TV shows, including The Twilight Zone.
 In The Son of Frankenstein she holds up her part as Elsa von Frankenstein, but as usual in these films, she doesn’t get much to work with.